 Calculate the mean dispersal distance of successful and unsuccessful dispersers in the final year.
 Plot histograms of dispersal distances of successful and unsuccessful dispersers in the final year.
 If you know how to do so, superimpose on each histogram a negative exponential distribution having the respective mean distance.
 How do the realised distributions differ from the negative exponential?
 What would have been the implication if we had tried to model dispersal using the kernel option rather than SMS?

-Applying genetic architecture explicitly
+Studying the effect of the genetic architecture

-Change the model so that the genetic architecture is defined in an architecture file rather than simply being represented by one chromosome per variable trait as previously.
-The species’ genome should be represented by three chromosomes, each of which comprises eight loci.
-Each trait is controlled by two loci lying on the same chromosome and separated by three positions (so that they are only distantly linked).
+Change the genetic architecture so that the genome contains only 3 chromosomes.
+Each trait is controlled by two loci on the same chromosome, separated by three positions (so that they are only distantly linked).
 The first chromosome codes for the maximum probability traits (D0… and S0…), the second for the slopes (alpha…) and the third for the inflection points (beta…).
-All loci code for a trait (i.e. there is no pleiotropy or neutral loci); the required architecture is as shown in the output Parameters file provided for simulation 2.

 Run the model, changing either the simulation number in all of the input files or (much easier) the batch number in the Control file so that previous output is not overwritten.
 Re-run the data analyses on the output from this revised model, and determine how changing the genetic architecture has affected the behaviour of the species.

-Change the genetic architecture file again to introduce pleiotropy (a gene controlling more than one phenotypic trait) into the genome.
-The changes comprise: (1) locus 4 on chromosome 0 controlling all four of the maximum probability traits, (2) the two loci coding for beta_F also coding for betaS_F and (3) the two loci coding for beta_M also coding for betaS_M.
-As a result, there should be seven neutral loci in the genome, as shown in the output Parameters file provided for simulation 3.

-Again, run the model, having distinguished it in some way from the previous two models, and compare analyses of the output data with those of the previous two variants.

 References

 Aben, J., Strubbe, D., Adriaensen, F., Palmer, S.C.F., Travis, J.M.J., Lens, L. & Matthysen, E. (2014).
 Simple individual-based models effectively represent Afrotropical forest bird movement in complex landscapes.
 Journal of Applied Ecology, 51, 693-702.